Skip to main content

 HANDLING

-Actions that DO NOT go through PINS
+Actions that DO NOT go through PINS (or PD)

 STEPS:

-1. The prospective Director must provide documentation demonstrating that at least 3 (three) industry, organization, and/or government partners expressed their intention to participate in Consortium activities.
+1. The prospective Director must provide documentation demonstrating that at least 3 (three) industry, organization, and government partners expressed their intention to participate in Consortium activities.
 Each interested entity must sign a non-binding Letter of Intent (LOI).

-2. The prospective Director submits a request to form an NC State Consortium to the Associate Vice Chancellor for Research Infrastructure and Development (AVC) and Centers and Institutes Specialist for review.
+2. The prospective Director submits a request to form an NC State Consortium to the Associate Vice Chancellor for Research Infrastructure and Development (AVC) and the Centers and Institutes Specialist for review.

 Resource: Management Guide for Consortium